Sorry, you need to enable JavaScript to visit this website.

 Information providers / counselling structures

-Young people information and counselling is regulated by a special law: Law no. 333/2006.
+Information and counselling for young people is regulated by a special law: Law no. 333/2006.
 This law is dedicated to the organisation of youth information and counselling centres at county level.
-In total 34 such centres function in March 2022 and the total budget for these centres have been about 500 000 lei (about 100 000 Euro) in 2021 and is planned at 600 000 lei (about 120 000 Euro) in 2021.
+In total 34 such centres function in March 2022 and the total budget for these centres have been about 500 000 lei (about 100 000 Euro) in 2021 and was planned at 600 000 lei (about 120 000 Euro) in 2022.
+The functioning of the centres has not been consistently monitored since 2022.

 Youth-targeted information campaigns about democratic rights and democratic values